If a picture is worth 1,000 words, then fundraising videos must be worth millions.

 Think about the impact it has on donors when they can see your nonprofit in action in video.

-If you’re already using video, you know what I’m talking about.
+If you’re already using fundraising videos, you know what I’m talking about.

 Video is the fastest growing media and works well for fundraising, marketing, and communications.
 And it’s only going to get bigger.